Substance Abuse and Addiction Treatment Resources in Rochester

 Rochester Outpatient Treatment Programs

 Outpatient programs are suitable for patients who have already received treatment elsewhere and who need ongoing support and therapy.
 They may also be recommended for patients suffering from a mild and controllable form of substance dependence.
-Outpatient drug rehab in Rochester, MI allows patients to live at home, go to work and participate in other activities.
+Outpatient drug rehab allows patients to live at home, go to work, and participate in other activities.
 Counseling is scheduled around their other responsibilities and is less intensive than for other forms of treatment.
 Patients benefit from safe and secure home environments away from the temptation of drugs and alcohol.

 When selecting a treatment option, it’s crucial patients assess their current condition and ability to avoid drugs and alcohol.
 While residential treatment options are necessarily more expensive, they are more effective with a higher success rate.
 Most insurance programs pay for all or part of treatment at a residential clinic.
 Partial hospitalization may be as effective as long as patients are not able to access drugs or alcohol and if their overall health and psychological condition is good.